FTBpro/go-workshop/coolfacts/docs/ex2-ping.md

   ```

 ## Building and Running
-The main package of our server-application lives inside coolfacts/cmd/coolfacts_service.go, but the go.mod is under coolfacts directory.
+The main package of our server-application lives inside _coolfacts/cmd/coolfacts_service.go_, but the _go.mod_ is under coolfacts directory.
-The go build must be called from the root of the module, in here it will be called from folder _coolfacts_.
+The _go build_ must be called from the root of the module, in here it will be called from folder _coolfacts_.
 The path we will pass to `go build` will be the path to the `main` we want to run:
 ```commandline
 .../coolfacts$ go build ./cmd/coolfacts_server/.
 ```